last update:

 Since the privateer was meant to sail to France, its captain decided to anchor outside the port, about one German mile off the coast.
 After the ship had dropped anchor, a small boat was sent from the harbour to pick up passengers.
 Kiechel paid the captain and left the vessel along with five Frenchmen.
 Many other passengers wanted to disembark in Dover, but as the boat was too small, the rest had to wait for its return.

-Kiechel describes Dover as unfortified and situated on the coast.
-On a hill on the right-hand side was a castle that protected the town and its port.
+Kiechel described Dover as unfortified and situated on the coast.
+On a hill on the right-hand side of the town, he saw a castle that protected the city and its port.

-The English Channel with Dover to the right and the French coast to the left
+The English Channel.
+The map points west, with Dover at the top-right and the French coast to the left.

 The castle was Dover Castle.
 A drawing by Anton van den Wijngaerde from 1559 offers a rare glimpse of how Dover might have appeared to the traveller.
 The image is displayed on the website of the Ashmolean Museum in Oxford.
 The drawing shows Dover in profile from the sea, with the town nestled between the cliffs.
 Dover Castle is on the right side, and some harbour facilities are depicted on the left in the foreground.
 Various ships are in the harbour, while others are anchored at sea.

-The small boat with Kiechel and the other passengers arrived in the harbour.
-The travellers disembarked and headed for the inn.
-Shortly after their arrival, some official-looking men came to the inn to question all new arrivals.
-Kiechel had to state his name, where he had come from, where he intended to go and the purpose of his visit to England.
-He learned that if a person carried letters for merchants or others in the country, they must show these letters to the royal officials.
-Messengers are required to present all the letters they carry into or out of the country.
+The small boat with Kiechel and the other passengers arrived at the harbour.
+The travellers disembarked and went to the inn.
+Soon after, some official-looking men came to the inn to question all new arrivals.
+Kiechel had to state his name, where he had come from, where he planned to go and the purpose of his visit to England.
+He learnt that if a person carries letters for merchants or others in the country, they must present them to the royal officials.
+Messengers are required to show all the letters they carry into or out of the country.
 If the officials suspect a letter, they may open it.
-If they are suspicious of a person, they can arrest them.
-Kiechel concludes that, thanks to the vigilance of these officials, much treachery is uncovered.
+If they suspect a person, they can arrest them.
+Kiechel concludes that, thanks to the vigilance of these men, much treachery is uncovered.

 Dover was the primary entry point for travellers from the continent and a major harbour on the Channel coast.
 Security in the town was tight, as Kiechel described.
 The French city of Calais was only a few kilometres away, and the Spanish Netherlands was not far off either.
 Additionally, England had recently entered the Eighty Years’ War on the side of the Dutch Republic and was therefore at war with Spain.

-The fears during this period extended beyond political intrigue and espionage; religious subversion was another significant threat.
-Memories of the turmoil under Mary I (1516-1558) were still vivid.
-Mary, the half-sister of Elizabeth I, ascended to the throne in 1553.
-As a devout Catholic, she began to reverse the Protestant policies established by their father, Henry VIII (1491-1547), who had broken away from the Pope to establish the Church of England, marking the start of the English Reformation.
-Under Mary’s rule, Protestants were declared heretics; many fled the country, while others were executed by burning at the stake.
-Additionally, her marriage to Philip II of Spain was deeply unpopular, as many feared it would make England dependent on the Habsburg Empire.
+The fears during this period went beyond political intrigue and espionage; religious subversion was another major danger.
+Memories of the chaos under Mary I (1516-1558) were still fresh.
+Mary, the half-sister of Elizabeth I, became queen in 1553.
+As a devout Catholic, she started to undo the Protestant reforms put in place by their father, Henry VIII (1491-1547), who had broken away from the Pope to form the Church of England, beginning the English Reformation.
+Under Mary’s reign, Protestants were declared heretics; many fled abroad, while others were burned at the stake.
+Moreover, her marriage to Philip II of Spain was highly unpopular, as many feared it would bind England too closely to the Habsburg Empire.

-Mary’s reign was brief.
-By 1558, she fell ill and died without an heir, which led to Elizabeth’s accession to the throne and her coronation in 1559.
-Queen Elizabeth I (1533-1603) firmly established England as a Protestant Kingdom.
-However, the threat of Catholic influence persisted, particularly with Spanish territories across the Channel.
-The work of the immigration officials, who questioned all new travellers arriving at Dover, was also aimed at preventing Catholic propaganda from entering the country.
+Mary’s reign was short.
+By 1558, she fell ill and died without an heir, leading to Elizabeth’s accession to the throne and her coronation in 1559.
+Queen Elizabeth I (1533-1603) firmly established England as a Protestant kingdom.
+However, the threat of Catholic influence persisted, especially with Spanish territories across the Channel.
+The work of the immigration officials, who questioned all new travellers arriving at Dover, was therefore also aimed at preventing Catholic propaganda from entering the country.

 To London